 Granola vs Oatmeal: The Difference

-Before we compare the nutrients of granola and oatmeal, let’s take a deeper look at oatmeal and granola.
+Before we compare the nutrients of both foods, let’s take a deeper look at their differences.

-Granola is similar to muesli as it consists of dried oats, wheat and is bound together with a sweetener like honey or maple syrup.There are different variations of granola with some containing raisins, chopped nuts, seeds and different oils.
+Granola consists of dried oats, wheat and is bound together with a sweetener like honey or maple syrup.There are different variations with some containing raisins, chopped nuts, seeds and different oils.

-Because oats are the primary ingredient in oatmeal, the different types of oatmeal come down to how the oat is flattened and sliced.
+Because it is the primary ingredient in oatmeal, the different types come down to how the oat is flattened and sliced.

 There are four main types of oats:

-- Rolled: Rolled oats are the classic oats used in oatmeal.
-These are also called regular or old-fashioned oats.
+- Rolled: Rolled oats are the classic oat used in most varieties.
+These are also called regular or old-fashioned.

-- Steel-cut: Oatmeal made from steel-cut oats is typically chewier and heartier.
-You can also use these oats as a substitution for traditional rice dishes, like risotto.
+- Steel-cut: Steel-cut oats is typically chewier and heartier.
+You can also use these as a substitution for traditional rice dishes, like risotto.

-- Quick: Quick oats, often called instant oats, are thinner rolled oats.
-These are often used in instant oatmeal and microwavable versions because the oats don’t take as long to cook.
+- Quick: Quick oats, often called instant, are thinner rolled oats.
+These are often used in instant and microwavable versions because they don’t take as long to cook.

-Oatmeal is mostly served for breakfast and is not typically consumed during the day or even.
-It is mostly eaten hot but can be served cold like when making overnight oatmeal.
+It is mostly served for breakfast and is not typically consumed during the day or even.
+It is mostly eaten hot but can be served cold like when making the overnight type.

-People often add chopped nuts, fruit or cinnamon to their oatmeal.
+People often add chopped nuts, fruit or cinnamon.

 Granola vs Oatmeal: Nutrient Comparison

 Sometimes people add banana, apple or mixed nuts to their oatmeal.
 Each different version has more nutrients added.
-Cooking oatmeal compared to over night oatmeal also changes the nutritional value.
+Cooking it compared to soaking it over night also changes the nutritional value.

-The following table is a side-by-side comparison of the nutrients contained in granola and oatmeal.
+The following table is a side-by-side comparison of the nutrients contained in both.